jamestiotio/jamestiotio/README.md

 ### Hi there! 👋

 I am James Raphael Tiovalen.
 Just trying my best in making a ✨ _better_ ✨ world through 💻 **technology** 💻.
-Seeking to build 🛠️, improve 📈, explore 🏕️, inspire 💡 and just have fun 🎉!
+Seeking to build 🛠️, improve 📈, explore 🏕️, nurture ❤️, inspire 💡 and just have fun 🎉!

 - 💬 Ask me about anything!
 - 📫 How to reach me: [jamestiotio@gmail.com](mailto:jamestiotio@gmail.com)